sandhya-bdb/CNN_in_Fruit_Freshness_Detection/README.md

-# 🍓 Fruit Freshness Detection using CNN
+# 🍓 Fruit Freshness Detection using CNN with ResNet50

 A deep learning-powered system that classifies fruit images as **Fresh** or **Spoiled**.
 This application allows you to drag & drop an image of a fruit and get an instant freshness prediction — designed for real-world use in warehouse conveyor-belt setups.